NSS-Therapeutic-Raccoons/WorkforceManagement/README.md

 2. Download or Clone the Repo to your local machine.

-3. Create a `Bangazon.db` file in the project.
+3. Open SSMS and create a new database called `Bangazon.db`

 4. Open Visual Studio, go to `File => Open => Project/Solution...` and open the `WorkForceManagement/BangazonWorkForce.sln` file.